haskell/cabal/doc/cabal-project-description-file.rst

     be automatically inferred.
 For Haddock built from source, however, this path should likely be explicitly set for every Haddock invocation.

-.. cfg-field:: haddock-no-version-cpp: boolean
-               --haddock-no-version-cpp
-    :synopsis: Do not define the ``__HADDOCK_VERSION__`` macro when invoking GHC through Haddock.

-    Do not define the ``__HADDOCK_VERSION__`` macro when invoking GHC through Haddock.
-This is critical for avoiding recompilation during documentation generation, since such a macro definition will trigger recompilation if the interface files on disk were compiled without it, as they likely were.

 .. cfg-field:: open: boolean
                --open
     :synopsis: Open generated documentation in-browser.